2015–16 Eastern Counties Football League

-The 2015–16 Eastern Counties Football League season (known as the 2015–16 Thurlow Nunn Eastern Counties Football League for sponsorship reasons) was the 74th in the history of Eastern Counties Football League, a football competition in England.
+The 2015–16 season was the 74th in the history of Eastern Counties Football League, a football competition in England.

+Norwich United were champions, winning their second Eastern Counties Football League title in a row and were promoted to the Isthmian League for the first time in their history.

 Premier Division

 The Premier Division featured 17 clubs which competed in the division last season, along with three new clubs, promoted from the Division One: